EpocDotFr/yatage/docs/creator/world.rst

   - Required: no
   - Format: none

-This attribute should be a one-line string containing any information about the author(s) of this world.
-It's shown when running a game at the very beginning, just after :ref:`world-name` and before :ref:`world-description` (if set).
+This attribute *should* be a one-line string containing any information about the author(s) of this world.

+It is shown when running a game at the very beginning, just after :ref:`world-name` and before :ref:`world-description` (if set).

 .. _world-items: